LaunchCodeEducation/data-analysis-curriculum/content/assignments/assignment3/task-two/_index.md

 weight = 2
 +++

 This second task of this assignment is to clean your data!
-You should feel comfortable beginning this task after you have completed [Chapter 15: Cleaning Data with Pandas]({{% relref "../../../cleaning-pandas/_index.md" %}}).
+You should feel comfortable beginning this task after you have completed [Chapter 20: Cleaning Data with Pandas.]({{% relref "../../../cleaning-pandas/_index.md" %}})

 When cleaning the datasets, you may find that there isn't dirty data to clean.
 That is okay!
 Below are some questions you need to answer about the data sets.